Ques 1: What is heredity?

 Ques 15: Who provided the evidence of DNA as the genetic material?
 Write the names of the components of the DNA molecule.

-Ans: Frederick Griffith, Avery, Mc Leod and Mc Carty established that DNA was the carrier of the genetic information.
+Ans: Frederick Griffith, Avery, Mc Leod, and Mc Carty established that DNA was the carrier of genetic information.

 Ques 16: What do you understand by the double helical structure of DNA?
 Who proposed this structure?